Do You Need a Permit to Build a Fence? (2026)

 Can I build a fence right on the property line?

-In most jurisdictions, yes, but the fence must be entirely on your property.
-Even a few inches of encroachment onto a neighbor's property can create legal problems.
+Usually yes, but the fence has to be entirely on your side.
+Even a few inches over creates legal problems.
 When in doubt, set your fence 2-4 inches inside your property line.How high can I build a fence without a permit?

-The most common threshold is 6 feet for backyard fences and 3-4 feet for front yard fences.
-However, some cities allow 8-foot backyard fences without permits, while others require permits for anything over 4 feet.
+The common thresholds are 6 feet for backyard fences and 3-4 feet for front yard fences.
+Some cities allow 8-foot backyard fences with no permit; others require one for anything over 4 feet.
 Check your state's permit requirements.Does replacing an existing fence need a permit?

-Usually not, if you're replacing the fence in the same location with the same height.
-But if you're changing the height, material, or location, check with your building department.Who is responsible for a shared fence?
+Usually not, if the replacement is in the same location at the same height.
+If you change the height, material, or location, call the building department to confirm.Who is responsible for a shared fence?

-Laws vary by state.
+Depends on the state.
 In California, neighbors are generally required to share the cost of maintaining a boundary fence equally (CA Civil Code 841).
-In most other states, it depends on who built the fence and local ordinances.Do I need a permit for a chain link fence?
+In most other states it depends on who built the fence and local ordinances.Do I need a permit for a chain link fence?

-The same height rules apply regardless of material.
-A 6-foot chain link fence in the backyard typically doesn't need a permit, just like a wood fence of the same height.---
+The height rules are the same regardless of material.
+A 6-foot chain link fence in the backyard typically doesn't need a permit, same as a wood fence of the same height.---

-*Not sure if your specific project needs a permit?
-Try our Do I Need a Permit? quiz or ask our AI assistant for guidance specific to your location.
-Use our fence cost calculator to estimate your project cost.*
+*Not sure if your project needs a permit?
+Try the Do I Need a Permit? quiz or ask the AI assistant for guidance specific to your location.
+Use the fence cost calculator to estimate your project cost.*